-The CAGS - Doctoral program is a post-master's certificate program.
-In order to earn a CAGS - Doctoral certificate, students must complete six courses (a total of 18 credit hours) within the chosen CAGS - Doctoral program.
-With the exception of the General Business program, each CAGS - Doctoral certificate program is prescribed, meaning students can only take what is listed for the particular CAGS - Doctoral program (students may not substitute alternative courses).
+In order to earn a Post-Master's Certificate, students must complete six courses (a total of 18 credit hours) within the chosen Post-Master's Certificate program.
+With the exception of the General Business program, each Post-Master's Certificate program is prescribed, meaning students can only take what is listed for the particular Post-Master's Certificate program (students may not substitute alternative courses).
 Students must complete all six courses with a grade of "B" or better in order to receive the certificate.